KrasiMarkov/ShoesStore/README.md

-ShoesStore is a online store, where you can share your post for shoes and you can buy shoes.
+ShoesStore is a online store, where you can share your ad for shoes and you can buy shoes.